-Throughout my time as a loyalty marketing specialist, I’ve come across a number of creative reward points names.
-From puns to brand-specific references, there are many merchants out there who have truly embraced and exemplified what it means to take your rewards currency to the next level.
-I’ve gathered up 8 of my favorites to share with you here, and hope you’ll be inspired to apply some of these concepts to your own program.
+From puns to brand-specific references, there are several merchants who have truly embraced and exemplified what it means to take your rewards currency to the next level.
+We’ve gathered 8 of our favorites to share with you, and hope you’ll be inspired to apply some of these concepts to your own program.

 Without further ado, let’s see who made the cut.

-Glow Recipe is one of my all-time favourite rewards programs (and I’m not just saying that because they work with Smile.io).
-From the second you land on their website, you’re treated to a branded experience from top-to-bottom, with their program leading the charge.
+Blume’s Blumetopia is one of our all-time favourite reward experiences.
+From the second you land on their website, you’re treated to a completely branded experience encouraging you to reach Blumetopia.

 Currency Name: Tokins

-I’ve always loved a good pun.
-Maybe it’s because my dad’s the type to laugh uproariously at the lamest play-on-words, but regardless Retro Active’s currency is an extremely clever nod to their brand’s culture.
-It’s also hilarious – when I first read it I actually laughed out loud, and couldn’t wait to find out more about their program.
+Who doesn’t love a good pun?.
+Even if it borders the territory of a cheesy dad joke, there’s no denying Smokea’s currency is an extremely clever nod to their brand’s culture.
+It’s also hilarious – when we first read it we actually laughed out loud, and couldn’t wait to find out more about their program.
 That initial hook is extremely important and can have a profoundly positive impact on a shopper’s decision to join your rewards program and brand community.

 Tokins is more than just a funny currency name, though.
-The fact that it’s short and sweet also makes it very easy to remember, guaranteeing that customers will think of Retro Active first when considering all of their past vape shop experiences.
-Combining this memorability with the relaxed, stress-free vibe of their products makes their program so much more appealing and a lot less daunting, increasing the likelihood of customers signing up before completing their first purchase.
+The fact that it’s short and sweet also makes it very easy to remember, guaranteeing that customers will think of Smokea first when considering all of their past vape shop experiences.
+Combining this memorability with the relaxed, stress-free vibe of their products is what makes their program so appealing.
+This increases the likelihood of customers joining the Smokea brand community before completing their first purchase.

 Currency Name: Stars

 So what makes it so successful?
-Ultimately I think it’s impacted by two things.
 Firstly, it looks and feels valuable.
 Gold is often associated with wealth, luxury, and money, making it a strong visual reminder of the value customers are gaining by participating in the program.
 Secondly, Stars are a universally understood way of recognizing success.
-Small children are often rewarded with stars for good behavior or learning their lessons at a very early age, reinforcing the concept of stars as a symbol for excellence.
+Small children are often rewarded with stars for good behavior or learning their lessons at a very early age, reinforcing the concept of stars as a symbol for excellence and achievement.

 These two factors combine to create a one-two punch rewards currency that makes customers feel special and creates the desire to earn more.
 Whether you’re a Starbucks fan or not, you can’t deny that they’re the one of the original masterminds behind effective reward points names.